onenodehq/onenode-py/README.md

 #### How It Works

-Whenever you insert a document containing `EmbImage` into CapybaraDB, the following steps occur **asynchronously**:
+Whenever you insert a document containing `EmbImage` into CapyDB, the following steps occur **asynchronously**:

 1. **Data Validation and Decoding**
    The base64 image data is validated (ensuring it's properly encoded) and decoded as needed.